easypanel-io/website/docs/05-templates/plex/index.md

 ## Description

-Plex Media Server is an app that allows you to stream your video, music, and photo collections to any device.
-It is easy to install and can be used on phones, tablets, streaming devices, gaming consoles, and smart TVs.
-With Plex Media Server, you can access your media anytime, anywhere.
+Plex Media Server is a powerful app that makes it easy to manage and stream your media collection to all your devices, anytime, anywhere.
+With Plex, you can stream your video, music, and photo collections from your phone, tablet, gaming console, smart TV, or any other favorite streaming device.
+The app is designed to work with three types of networking: bridge, host, and macvlan, each offering a unique way to connect your media server to your devices.
+Plex also offers advanced features like hardware transcoding support for Intel Quick Sync, making it a versatile choice for all your media streaming needs.

 ## Instructions